 But, if I HAD to name one thing, it would be good planning.

-There are lots of ways to “plan,” but I’m definitely referring to meal planning, so you don’t buy food you don’t need at the grocery store.
+There are lots of ways to “plan.”
+I’m definitely referring to meal planning, so you don’t buy food you don’t need at the grocery store.
 I’m also talking about planning a budget, so you know exactly how much you can spend at the store.

 And when you want to stock up on holiday grocery sales?
 You need to plan ahead to know what to look for, and what price is considered a good deal.

 Psst!
 I’m talking about stocking up on holiday grocery sales in this post, but I go into EXTREME detail on meal planning and budgeting in my course Grocery Budget Bootcamp.
-Enrollment is only open 3 times a year, but join the wait list and you can download “Simple Ways to Save: Drastically Cut Your Grocery Spending in 3 Easy Steps” right away.
-Click HERE to get started!
+Click HERE to get started with three FREE training videos on how you can save at the grocery store TODAY!

 How do you know what the best holiday grocery sales are?

-If you’ve been keeping up with your price book (here’s how to make one!), you’ll know right off the bat whether the sale price worthy of stocking up or not.
+If you’ve been keeping up with your price book, you’ll know right off the bat whether the sale price worthy of stocking up or not.

-Go to this post and download the printables.
-Then watch the sales for the month leading up to the holiday and track the prices.
+Go to this post and learn how to make your price book.
+Then watch the sales for the month leading up to the holiday season and track the prices.
 When the price hits the lowest you’ve seen it, buy your ingredients for the holiday meal.

 That same week, re-evaluate your budget and see if you can dedicate any funds to stocking up on the good deals you found.
 Prioritize the deals according to what would benefit your family most – i.e. baking supplies if you bake often, or meat if you have a “meat and potatoes” type of family.